buildkite-plugins/ecr-buildkite-plugin/README.md

 ### `region` (optional)

-Set a specific region for ECR, defaults to the current
+Set a specific region for ECR, defaults to `AWS_DEFAULT_REGION` on the agent, or `us-east-1` if none specified.

 ### `retries` (optional)